ocapraro/GCIS16-SI-Repo/README.md

 # GCIS16-SI-Repo
-The working demo repository for GCIS-123-16.
+The working demo repository for GCIS-123 section 16.